CoderDojo-Content/Beginner-HTML-CSS/en/making-a-menu-bar.md

 1. By adding more rules in the stylesheet, you can transform your menu into a cool looking menu bar!
-Each time you make a change to the styles.css file, click Run to see what the website looks like.
 2. Go to the stylesheet file.
 Remember it is in the styles.css tab.
 Add the following rule at the end of the file.
    ```
       nav ul {